 The wind increased to 10-20 knots S but our anchor was holding.
 We swam but the water was only 22°C (72°F) and was cold.

 In the evening we had a nice ouzo.
-For dinner we had the last of turkey cutlets cooked with a lemon sauce and rice.
+For dinner we had the last of turkey cutlets cooked with a lemon sauce and served with rice.
 Since we were both still tired we went to bed around 11 PM.

 Saturday May 22, 2010, Day 5